learn-co-curriculum/reading-ios-class-vs-instance/README.md

 Even though you've only written or edited *instance* methods at this point, you should have called a handful of *class* methods by now including the `alloc` method and perhaps the `arrayWithArray:` method on `NSMutableArray`. **Class methods** are precisely what their name implies: methods that are performed by the class.

-## Classes are ~~People~~ Objects, Too

-So, how can a class perform a method if only objects are capable of performing methods?
-Well, because classes are objects too.
-More specifically, each class file generates a **class object** which serves as the "template" or "factory" for creating *instance objects* of that that class.

-The class objects for Apple's frameworks (libraries) actually live in the iOS operating system and get initialized when the device starts up.
-Class objects for custom classes and imported frameworks (such as the Specta and Expecta libraries in the testing suite) get initialized when the application is launched.
-The result of this is that a class "template" object for every object that you might create an instance of in your application is prepared before the application itself gets to do anything.

 ### Manufacturing Instance Objects

 ![](https://curriculum-content.s3.amazonaws.com/ios/ios-intro-to-objects-unit/ios-intro-to-objects-unit/who_makes_all_these.gif)

-A class object, essentially, is the "factory" for creating instance objects based upon that class's template.
-The `NSString` class object is responsible for generating every *instance* of a static string object that your application requires, while the `NSMutableString` class object generates every *instance* of a mutable string object.
-Similarly, the `NSArray` class object generates static array instances, and the `NSDictionary` class object generates static dictionary instances.
+A class, essentially, is the "factory" for creating instance objects based upon that class's template.
+The `NSString` class is responsible for generating every *instance* of a static string object that your application requires, while the `NSMutableString` class generates every *instance* of a mutable string object.
+Similarly, the `NSArray` class generates static array instances, and the `NSDictionary` class generates static dictionary instances.

-While the class object is said to "manufacture" its instance objects, the common factory metaphor is not the best image in some ways.
-It's perhaps better to visualize the class object as the instrument in a manufacturing process that holds the form of the product, such as the die of an injection mold or the plate in a printing press.
+While the class is said to "manufacture" its instance objects, the common factory metaphor is not the best image in some ways.
+It's perhaps better to visualize the class as the instrument in a manufacturing process that holds the form of the product, such as the die of an injection mold or the plate in a printing press.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/d/de/Yuan_dynasty_banknote_with_its_printing_plate_1287.jpg/1280px-Yuan_dynasty_banknote_with_its_printing_plate_1287.jpg)
 —*A Yuan dynasty printing plate and banknote*, [Wikimedia Commons][yuan_banknote]